Geothermal-Fluids/bpd_curve/README.md

 Construction of BPD curves with salinity and gas corrections.
 These curves define the temperature of saturation (i.e., when liquid and vapour water are present) for a given pressure.

 This project was initiated during the World Geothermal Congress May 2021 Hackathon organised by [Agile](https://agilescientific.com/).
 The project was scoped by Irene Wallis, [Cubic Earth](https://www.cubicearth.nz/).
-Development is led by [Thorsten Hörbrand](https://github.com/thoerbr) with contributions from [Jan Niederau](https://github.com/Japhiolite), and [Irene Wallis](https://github.com/ICWallis).
-This BPD tool is in its infancy and contributions to its continued development are welcome.
+Development is led by [Thorsten Hörbrand](https://github.com/thoerbr) with contributions from [Jan Niederau](https://github.com/Japhiolite) and [Irene Wallis](https://github.com/ICWallis).
+This BPD tool is in its infancy and contributions are welcome.

 ***
 ## BPD Curves in Geothermal Resource and Well Analysis